swarve/ayearlessordinary.com/_posts/2015-08-07-yanapaccha.md

 <figcaption>Snow bollard anchor (source: <a href="http://jive-assanchors.com/2013/08/12/bollards-are-not-jive-ass/" target="_blank">jive ass anchors</a>?)</figcaption>
 </figure>

 After 5 or so snow bollard rappels down across the crevasse openings it was back to walking across the flat glacier and once again jumping over more crevasses.
+With the end in sight and a much slower descent than planned we made quick time across the flatter slopes and back to base camp.

 <figure>
 <a href="../images/IMG_8591.jpg"><img src="../images/th/IMG_8591.jpg" alt=""></a>